Length: c. 45 minutes

 About this Piece

-The cleric is represented by a pair of themes, one in bassoons, tuba and harp, the other in divided cellos.
+The cleric “Friar Laurence” is represented by a pair of themes, one in bassoons, tuba and harp, the other in divided cellos.

-This impassioned, highly developed section is built on the theme of Romeo’s love.
-The soaring music is shot through with intimations of impending tragedy.
+“Romeo and Juliet Before Parting” is an impassioned, highly developed section built on the theme of Romeo’s love.
+The soaring music is shot through with intimations of impending misfortune.

-The love theme points up the tragedy with overwhelming poignance.
-At the very end, a contrabassoon speaks as from the depths of the tomb, but is silenced by soft shimmering strings, above which a piccolo intones a single high note while cellos and bass clarinet throb in deep sorrow.
+In “Romeo at Juliet’s Tomb,” the love theme points up his grief with overwhelming poignance.
+At the very end, a contrabassoon speaks as from the depths of the tomb but is silenced by soft shimmering strings above which a piccolo intones a single high note while cellos and bass clarinet throb as in deep sorrow.